AlexaRamz/NotetakerAISummarizer/README.md

 ## How to Use
 To launch the application:
 1. Clone this repository.
-2. Download any dependencies:
+2. Install dependencies:
+    - Flask
+    - Flask-SQLAlchemy
+    - Flask-Bcrypt
+    - Flask-JWT-Extended
+    - bert-extractive-summarizer, which we're using for AI text summarization.
+This can installed with ```pip install bert-extractive-summarizer```.
+You might also need to install:
+        - PyTorch
+        - transformers
         - numpy
-    - PyTorch
-    - Transformers
-3. Write "server.py" in the terminal (make sure you are in the same folder as the program)
+3. Run "server.py".
+The first time you run the server, it may take some time as the BERT model is being downloaded and loaded into memory.
 4. When you see the localhost IP address (127.0.0.1:5000), click the IP address or type "127.0.0.1:5000".
-5. Login or Register
+5. Click Login and then Register to create a new account.
+User credentials are stored in a local SQLite database file (users.db).